marlonbarrios/horizontal-slitscan/README.md

 ![horizontal-slitscan)](https://user-images.githubusercontent.com/90220317/173256332-7b92618e-16b5-4b36-878f-5573044bc852.png)

-In short, everything whatsoever that exists in the whole universe is a series of instances of time.
-Since everything is for the time being, we too are for the time being.
+>"In short, everything whatsoever that exists in the whole universe is a series of instances of time.
+Since everything is for the time being, we too are for the time being."

-Dogen
+>Dogen

 SlitScan are imaging techniques  used to create static images of time-based phenomena.
 In traditional film photography, slit scan images are created by exposing film as it slides past a slit-shaped aperture.
 In the digital realm, a thin slice of pixels is  extracted